Britannia Airways Flight 226A: Crash landing

 The crew was monitoring their instruments when the airfield lighting suddenly failed due to a power cut.
 When Captain Nolan glanced back to his window, he was stunned to find that the airport runway had disappeared from his vision.
 With few seconds left for a landing, at an altitude between 80 and 54 feet above ground level, the GPWS blared "SINK RATE", warning the crew on the excessive rate of descent.
 Shortly after the warning, the radio altimeter sounded "ten", indicating that there were only 10 ft left between the aircraft and the ground.
 Both thrust levers were immediately put to the idle position.

 The aircraft touched down hard, first with its nose gear and then with the rest of the landing gears, at a speed of 141 knots.
 Forces up to 3G rocked the entire aircraft.
 It then bounced back to the air with a slight roll to the right and went down again in a full nose down input.
 It struck the runway with its nose landing gear again.
 The second impact was a lot more powerful than the last.
 As a result, the nose landing gear collapsed and the aircraft skidded through the runway.

 Immediately after the second hard landing, all of the aircraft lighting went off.
 The emergency cabin light was activated.
 In the cockpit, the first officer shouted that the autobrake system was not working.
 Captain Nolan tried to stop the aircraft by applying brakes manually, but the aircraft kept rolling down the runway.
 Meanwhile, the controller, who earlier had lost sight of the aircraft during the electrical failure at the airport, realized that Flight 226A had rolled down the runway with flashes and sparks coming out from the left side of the aircraft.

 The Boeing 757 then veered to the right and left the runway at high speed, approximately 1000 m from the second touchdown point.
 It then ran 343 m across flat grassland beside the runway, before going diagonally over a substantial earth mound adjacent to the airport boundary, becoming semi-airborne as a result.
 Beyond the mound it hit a number of medium-sized trees and the right engine struck the boundary fence.
 The aircraft then passed through the fence, re-landed in a field and both main landing gears collapsed.
 It finally stopped after a 244 m slide across the field, 1900 m from the second touchdown.
-During the crash, Captain Nolan was thrown from his seat, causing him to bang his head with the left windscreen and knocking him unconscious.
+During the crash, Captain Nolan was thrown from his seat, causing him to strike his head against the left windscreen, knocking him unconscious.